MELIORA-EU-PROJECT/recommendation-engine/README.md

 - `/` :
     - `GET` : Health check, returns "Hello World"
+- `/debug_recommend` :
-    - `POST` : Pass a user profile in the body and response is a recommendation + debugging info
+    - `POST` : Pass a user profile in the body and response is a list of recommendations + debugging info
+- `/recommend` :
+    - `POST` : Pass a user profile in the body and response is a list of recommendations
+- `/mini_course`
+    - `POST` : Pass a user profile and a mini course in the body and a query parameter `index`, indicating which goal in the mini course to recommend for.
+Response FOR NOW is just the goal of the mini course on the index given.
+Look at the file `example_endpoint_mini_course.json` for an example of the body.

 ## Files and Explanations